ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

+---

-**4. Start the App** with `./client` so our client agent is built into a binary file and initiated.
+Start the App with `./client`.
+This process builds the client agent into an executable binary file, and then initializes it.

-The client is designed to communicate with the VPP agent acting as a server.
-Start the VPP agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same values (hard-coded) used in our GRPC client application.
-This is so they can communicate with each other.
+The gRPC client communicates with the VPP agent acting as a server.
+To achieve this, first update the gRPC conf file with the same endpoint and network values that you hard coded in your gRPC client application.
+Second, start the VPP agent with the `-grpc-config` flag.

-### Plugin usage

-The GRPC client application can connect to the GRPC server.
-We will now show you how to use the client to put the GRPC configuration, and watch for notifications.
+The next two sections in this tutorial explain how to use the gRPC client application to perform the following:

+- put the configuration
+- watch for notifications

+---

-### Config publisher
+### Put configuration

-For tutorial purposes, we simulate configuration provisioning from the client plugin `Init()`.
-During the init phase, a new go routine starts and puts example configuration to the GRPC server.
+Let's simulate configuration provisioning from the client plugin `Init()` method.
+During the init phase of this method, a new Go routine starts and puts the example configuration to the GRPC server.

-Add the following code to the `/grpc/plugins/grpc/grpc_client.go`:
+Add the following code to the `/grpc/plugins/grpc/grpc_client.go` file.

-**1. Setup in `configure()` method**
+Set up the `configure()` method:
 ```go
 func (p *Client) configure() {
 	time.Sleep(2*time.Second)